yareally/Java7-on-Android/README.md

 ### Will this work on Eclipse/Netbeans/etc?

 Probably, but I don't really know how Android works on Eclipse/Netbeans, so you're on your own for that.
-Ant works, but [requires some modifying of the build.xml](https://github.com/yareally/Java7-on-Android/blob/master/building_with_ant) to override some of the compilation time stuff.
+If someone wishes to document the setup process for either, let me know and I will add it here when you're done.
+Aside from that, Ant works outside of Intellij, but [requires some modifying of the build.xml](https://github.com/yareally/Java7-on-Android/blob/master/building_with_ant) to override some of the compilation time stuff.